maiatoday/maiatoday.github.io/content/post/antigravityAndroid/index.md

 brief to build this project.
 Then use the grill me feature to explore what needs to happen.
 ```

-This resulted in a detailed plan and within an hour I had an [MVP](https://github.com/maiatoday/tag-spotter).
-Not gonna lie it was blazingly fast.
+Can you tell I was rambling and talking to antigravity in that prompt.
+Nevertheless this resulted in a detailed plan and within an hour I had an [MVP](https://github.com/maiatoday/tag-spotter).
+Not gonna lie it was **blazingly fast**.
 A woolly request, maybe, but there are ways to crisp things up before generating the code.
 I used the Gemini 3.5 Medium model.

 <img src="antigravityModelChoice.png" style="width:50%">